 You will also need to declare any criminal convictions (and the Home Office will do their own checks too).

 - How do I know that I am resident in the UK and eligible for the EU Settlement Scheme?

 An exception to this is if you are a registered student and are currently overseas for study purposes (such as study abroad, a work placement or research fieldwork).
-In this case you are permitted to be absent for a single period of 12 months and can apply from overseas.
+In this case you are permitted to be absent for a single period of up to 12 months and can apply from overseas.

 - I don’t have a phone which is compatible with the EU Exit: ID document Check app.
 What should I do?

 As part of your application, you need to provide proof of identity.
 The easiest way to do this is by using the EU Exit: ID Document Check app.

 Until recently, this was only available on Android devices with NFC capability (the technology to make contactless payments).
 It is now also available via the Apple App Store to use on Apple iPhone models 7 and above (see further information above).

 If you do not own a suitable device, it is also possible to borrow one from a family member or friend as the app will not store your personal data.